-The Campus does not employ a licensed counselor but maintains a list of agencies and resource guide that provide counseling services to assist students with coping skills, who are in abusive relationships, have a drug dependency, etc. Referral materials are posted in multiple locations and the resource guide may be obtained from any Program Chairperson, the Campus Dean, or the Director of Campus Administration.
+The Campus does not employ a licensed counselor but maintains a list of agencies that provide counseling services to assist students with coping skills, who are in abusive relationships, have a drug dependency, etc. The referral list can be obtained from the Career Services Department or Campus Dean.